 11.14: Antipsychotic Drugs

 (1) "Antipsychotic drugs" shall mean drugs which are used in treating psychoses.
-Antipsychotic drugs include the below-listed drugs by whatever official name, common or usual name, chemical name, or brand name they may be designated.
-All isomers, esters, ethers, salts of, or any combination of, drugs listed below are deemed to be antipsychotic drugs.
-Such antipsychotic drugs shall include, but shall not be limited to:

-Generic Name Trade Name

-1 Acetophenazine Tindal

-2 Butaperazine Repoise

-3 Carphenazine Proketazine

-4 Chlorpromazine Thorazine

-5 Chlorprothizene Taractan

-6 Fluphenazine Prolixin

-7 Haloperidol Haldol

-8 Loxapine Loxitane

-9 Mesoridazine Serentil

-10 Molindone Moban

-11 Perphenazine Trilafon

-12 Piperacetezine Quide

-13 Prochlorperazine Compazine

-14 Promazine Sparine

-15 Thioridazine Mellaril

-16 Thiothixene Navane

-17 Trifluoperazine Stelazine

-18 Triflupromazine Vesprin
+Antipsychotic drugs are defined in 110 CMR 2.00.

 (2) No Consent By Department.
-The Department shall not consent to the administration of antipsychotic medication for any individual, but shall in all cases seek parental consent for children in Department care, or prior judicial approval for children in Department custody and wards of the Department.
+The Department shall not consent to the administration of antipsychotic medication for any individual, but shall in all cases seek parental consent for children in Department care, or prior judicial approval for children in Department custody and for wards of the Department.

 (3) Consent by Parents for Children in Department Care.